Masterluke87/vpot/Details.md

 # File description

-- The archive qm7.tar.gz contains 7211 folders (from 0 to 7210).
 - Each folder contains 5 files:
     1. ``*.xyz``: file representing the structure
     2. ``*.png``: Figures of the fitted potential + the total error